2a. Assessment System

 2a.5.
 Describe the assessments and evaluation measures that will be used to manage and improve unit operations and unit programs.

 The Unit’s assessment system includes a strong component focused on faculty quality that involves both university and unit level assessment.
 It begins with the hiring process where the unit is committed to recruiting high quality faculty who are exemplary and reflective teachers and scholars and also serve the community.
 All potential faculty members are screened thoroughly before hiring and oversight is provided by the VP for Academic Affairs.
 Thomas University systematically completes a comprehensive evaluation process of full-time and adjunct/part-time faculty with the goal of continuous improvement.
 The formal evaluation process requires faculty to annually submit a Reflective Self Profile demonstrating teaching effectiveness, scholarship/professional development, and service activities.
 During fall and spring semesters and summer term, student evaluations of all full and part-time faculty members are administered by the university’s Office of Institutional Assessment.
 Results of student evaluations are analyzed and course summaries are distributed to the faculty and Division Chairs as aggregated and disaggregated data after each semester ends.
 Peer evaluations are organized by the Division Chair and are conducted annually as a part of the annual review process.
 The performance of the faculty member is reviewed annually by the Division Chair (or in the case of the Division Chair by the Provost/VPAA) in relation to the submitted Profile, course evaluations, and the supervisor’s observation and review of evidence.
 As part of the annual evaluation process, the faculty member identifies one to three goals in each area for the following academic year.
 The Division Chair discusses the faculty member’s annual performance and goals and the Division Chair completes the Thomas University Faculty Evaluation Summary.
 The faculty member is given the opportunity to review the Chair’s evaluation.
 If a corrective action plan is required (one or more areas not meeting expectations), it is developed with the faculty member.
 Both the faculty member and the Division Chair sign the evaluation and submit it to the Provost/VPAA.
-Additionally, faculty who supervise field and clinical experiences are evaluated by both the mentor teacher and the teacher candidate.

 2a.6.
 (Optional Attachments) Tables, figures, and a list of links to key exhibits related to the unit's assessment system may be attached here.